 The NSCP Manager (County) and the Principal Manager Independent Reviewing (City) will keep a record of all complaints received that relate to child protection conferences and their outcome, including those notifications of complaints received and resolved at Stage 1.

 On an annual basis these will be a reported to an appropriate subgroup of the NCSCP / NSCP detailing complaints received during the year and action taken.

 15. Administrative Arrangements for Child Protection Conferences

 Children's social care is responsible for administering the child protection conference service.

-The Safeguarding Children Boards in Nottingham City and Nottinghamshire has clear arrangements for the organisation of child protection conferences including:
+The Safeguarding Children Partnerships in Nottingham City and Nottinghamshire has clear arrangements for the organisation of child protection conferences including:

 - Arrangements for sending out invitations to children, parents and professionals;

 - Information leaflets for children and for parents which can be translated into appropriate languages if required.

 All conferences are recorded by a dedicated person whose sole task within the conference is to provide a written record of proceedings in a consistent format.
 Alternatively, an audiotape or digital recording may be used in some circumstances.